 For classic local flavor:

 - The same Quiteño family has run La Choza for decades, with consistency and flair

 - Estragon, set in an elegant villa, is helmed by passionate chef Edgar León, who uses only Ecuadorian ingredients in marvelous multicourse meals

 - Alma offers a tour-of-Ecuador tasting menu, with stick-to-your ribs Andean dishes, coastal ceviches, and Afro-Ecuadoran dishes from Esmeraldas in the north

 For international excitement and ambience:

 - With its festive mood and delicious, up-to-the-minute dishes, Zazu would distinguish any city.
-But here it is in Quito, with a sophisticated crowd and a spectacular cylindrical wine cellar
+It has been awarded the prestigious Relais & Chateaux rank.
+In Quito, Zazu draws a sophisticated crowd.
+Don't miss a look at its spectacular cylindrical wine cellar

 Some of Quito's best restaurants are set in its top hotels.